NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

         return []

-    # defines the position based on the bounding box of the primitive
+    # defines the position based on the bounding box of the prim
     def get_position(self):
         stage = self.usd_context.get_stage()
         if not stage or self.current_path == "":